 - Step 5: Add tests as your app gets bigger and more complex to maintain good coverage.

 We built Rainforest QA, a no-code test automation solution, because we saw that one of the biggest barriers to improving test coverage was how difficult it was to introduce automation.

 The technical skills needed to use the existing tools and open-source frameworks meant that a lot of people who cared about quality and wanted to contribute were unable to do so.
 With Rainforest QA, anyone can begin improving their test coverage with automation in just a few minutes.
-Try it yourself with our free 14-day trial.
+Talk to us about setting up a Rainforest account.

 Some software testing blogs recommend using a formula that presents test coverage as a ratio of the number of features you’re testing to the total number of features.
 Or even the number of lines of code you’re testing to total lines of code, which measures code coverage.

 We’re not going to get into code coverage in this piece because that’s more relevant to unit testing (also called white box testing).
 For functional testing (also called black box testing), you’ll often see this formula written like this:

 We’re not a big fan of using this methodology to evaluate test coverage, because it makes it sound like reaching 100% test coverage is the goal, and it’s just not.

 - Every test isn’t created equal.
 Even though each test takes around the same amount of time to create and maintain, and costs approximately the same amount of money to run, each test does not have the same impact on quality.